-The Python requests library is one of the most-used libraries to make HTTP requests using Python.
+The Python requests library is used to make HTTP requests in Python.

 import requests